 Maison La Minervetta sits up the cliffs of Sorrento on the Amalfi coast, with spectacular views of the Bay of Naples from the pool and sun terrace.
 The hotel pool is a large outdoor hydro massage pool surrounded by loungers.
-All rooms are sea-facing with floor-to-ceiling windows and the vistas are marvellous.
-Rooms here start at around €240 per night.
+All rooms are sea-facing with floor-to-ceiling windows, and the vistas are marvelous.
+Rooms here start at around €240 EUR per night.

 8. Punta Tragara

 Looking out the far side of Capri, the opposite side to the main Marina, you will find Punta Tragara clinging to the edge of the cliffs.
 Sitting high above the iconic Faraglioni pinnacles, the five-star Hotel Punta Tragara is a masterpiece of views and 1920s sophistication.
 The hotel also holds a special place in Capri’s illustrious past.
 Converted into a hotel by a Roman Count in 1973, it has been reworked several times over in its lifetime.
 The latest renovation is by interior architect Giorgia Dennerlein with 1930’s vintage patterns.
 Guests can enjoy two freshwater pools by day.
 One is heated with whirlpool jets.
 There’s also a gym and a wellness area.
 Rooms here start at around €700 EUR per night.

 For a time, this amazing boutique hotel, which is a short walk from Capri’s main square, was a JW Marriott, but not anymore.
 Now the stunning Tiberio Palace offers views, a wonderful spa, a pool, and a restaurant serving delicious Italian cuisine as well as Kosher dishes.
 Price-wise, expect to pay around €400 EUR per night.